WSULib/ouroboros/WSUDOR_API/notes.md

 It's conceivable that a search / browse response would be a bunch of individual records -- unsurprisingly -- **but that those records would be identical to what is returned for a single item**.
 This would depart from our current mode, as it would require a BUNCH of, in our previous approach, sub-queries and calls that would slow down search/browse.

 How do they do this?
 Are these relationships stored statically when an item is indexed?

+### Implementation

+Consider the [Flask-API library](http://www.flaskapi.org/#installation).
+Includes markdown documentation and a lot of content negotiation, which while fun to create, might save some time and do it much better.

+Also, [Flask-RESTful](http://flask-restful-cn.readthedocs.io/en/0.3.5/quickstart.html) looks interesting.  **Update:** this one is looking good.